zmike/zmike.github.io/_posts/2023-01-27-through-the-loop.md

 [![final.png]({{site.url}}/assets/fastlink/final.png)]({{site.url}}/assets/fastlink/final.png)

 ## We Did It
-Thanks to Hans-Kristian enabling us and Samuel doing a lot of heavy and unsafe lifting, we hit our target time of 0.02ms, which is a 50,000% improvement from where things started.
+Thanks to Hans-Kristian enabling us and Samuel doing a lot of heavy and unsafe lifting while I sucked wind on the sidelines, we hit our target time of 0.02ms, which is a 50,000% improvement from where things started.

 What does this mean?